MySweetEden/predator_prey/README.md

 ## Features
 Agent-Based Modeling: Leverages the Mesa library to create complex predator-prey interactions within a simulated ecosystem.
 Dynamic Visualization: Utilizes Plotly to provide insightful visualizations of the simulation process, allowing for real-time observation of agent behaviors and population changes.
+Customizable Parameters: Offers the ability to adjust various simulation parameters to explore different ecological scenarios and outcomes.

 ## Getting Started
 ### Prerequisites